 From 1864-1869, Constitution Hall was Kansas' first Capitol.

-We are a Partner in Freedoms Frontier National Heritage Area and a Partner site of the National Underground Railroad Network to Freedom.
+Partner in Freedoms Frontier National Heritage Area and a Partner site of the National Underground Railroad Network to Freedom.